-Let’s explore why Canada is the most popular destination among Indian students.
+Know why Canada is so popular with Indian students.

-Hosting nearly half a million international students, Canada is known to offer high quality education at affordable tuition fee with degrees that are globally recognised and valued.
-Add to it, the excellent quality of life, immense post-study work and immigration opportunities - Canada stands out as a popular destination to study among Indian students.
+Hosting nearly half a million international students, Canada is known to offer high quality education at affordable tuition fee with degrees that are globally recognised.
+Add to it, an excellent quality of life, immense post-study work and immigration opportunities - Canada stands out as a popular country to study among Indian students.

-Here are some reasons why Canada could be your next destination:
+Here are the top 8 reasons why Canada could be a great choice:

 One of the most important reasons why students choose to study in Canada is because of the high quality of education.
 When a student receives a degree from a Canadian university, it acts as a mark of trust and excellence.
-26 Canadian universities rank in the QS World Rankings 2019* and 27 in the Times Higher Education Rankings 2019**
+26 of Canada's universities rank in the QS World University Rankings 2019 and 27 of them in the THE World University Rankings 2019.

 One of the biggest reasons why Canadian education stands unique is because of its strong focus on research and development.
-If you’re a research scholar, there can be no destination better than Canada.
-The government of Canada as well as the industry offer endless support to research especially for the disciplines of medicine, telecommunication, agriculture, environmental science and technology.
+If you’re a research scholar, there can be no country better than Canada.
+The government of Canada offers great support to research in the disciplines of medicine, telecommunication, agriculture, environmental science and technology.

-For most students seeking admission into a university abroad, the most important factor is the cost which proves to be a barrier for those who are unable to afford it.
-However, tuition fee when compared to universities in the US and UK, is fairly cheaper in Canada.
-And considering the return on investment, it is quite a viable option for Indian students.
-You can also explore a lot of scholarship opportunities which can further reduce your educational expenses.
+Tuition fee in Canada, when compared to universities in the US and UK, is fairly cheaper.
+And when considering the return on investment, it is quite a viable option for Indian students.
+You can also apply to a range of scholarships to cut down on your educational expenses.